Electric motors

 toys; in the bathroom, they're in extractor fans, and electric shavers;

-in the kitchen, motors are in just about every appliance from washing machines and dishwashers to coffee grinders, microwaves, and electric can openers.
+in the kitchen, motors are in just about every appliance from clothes washing machines and dishwashers to coffee grinders, microwaves, and electric can openers.

 Electric motors have proved themselves to be among the greatest